Skip to main content

 CRUD

-Wikipedia: In computer programming, create, read, update, and delete (CRUD) are the four basic operations (actions) of persistent storage.
+Wikipedia: Create, read, update, and delete (CRUD) are the four basic operations (actions) of persistent storage.
 CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information using computer-based forms and reports.

 Current working version

-The version that reflects the current state of the app or workflow.
+The version that reflects the current state of the app or workflow, reflecting the latest edits.

 D